bhandscomb/zxspectrum/README.md

 z80dismap
 * experiment to take a 64k image of memory (see z80tomem) and a start program counter and do a very simple "trace" to identify code and data regions.

+getser
+* created on an Amiga to receive SAVEs from ZX Interface 1, creating a "header" and "bytes" file.

 blocks2tzx
-* very long time ago I transferred some stuff over serial from a ZX Spectrum to an Amiga somehow ending up with two files for each ZX file, a "header" and a "bytes" file.
-This is a simple hack to make a TZX usable in an emulator.
+* this is a simple hack to make a TZX usable in a modern emulator from files created by getser.